-The rise of digital technology in the modern economy has seen the need for knowledge and skills in relation to Information Technology (IT) and Information Systems (IS) becoming crucial, central and critical components of any business related degree program.
-There is a need for business students to exhibit their understanding of IS and IT and its application in a business environment.
-This unit provides an introduction to the fundamentals of managing information systems - with the particular focus on the Accountant’s perspective.
-It covers the key accounting systems and processes which support an organisation's business and enhance decision-making capabilities.
-The strategic implications of information systems will be analysed, and students will be introduced to the development, implementation, and maintenance of various types of accounting information systems.
+The rise of digital technology in the modern economy has seen the need for knowledge and skills in relation to Information Communication Technology (ICT) and Information Systems (IS) becoming crucial, central and critical components of any business related degree program.
+There is a need for business students to exhibit their understanding of IS and ICT and its application in a business environment.
+This unit provides an introduction to accounting information systems and information communication technology, as well as their design and use.
+It covers the key accounting systems and processes which support an organisation's business and enhance its decision-making capabilities.
 Students will gain a foundational understanding of the underlying information technologies and topics covered including emerging technologies and business models technologies.
-Students will interact with popular accounting information systems during the unit.
+Students will interact with popular accounting information systems during this unit.

 |Unit name||Accounting Information Systems|

 |College/School||College of Business & Economics

 |Location||Study period||Attendance options||Available to|

 |Hobart||Semester 2||On-Campus||Off-Campus||International International||Domestic Domestic|

 |Launceston||Accelerated Study Period 3||On-Campus||Off-Campus||International International||Domestic Domestic|

 - Domestic students

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.